-EY is a global leader in assurance, tax, transaction and advisory services.
-Worldwide, over 260,000 people in member firms in more than 150 countries share a commitment to building a better working world, united by shared values and an unwavering commitment to quality, integrity and professional skepticism.
+EY is a global leader in assurance, tax, strategy, transaction and consulting services.
+Worldwide, over 298,000 people in member firms in more than 150 countries share a commitment to building a better working world, united by shared values and an unwavering commitment to quality, integrity and professional skepticism.
 In today's global market, the integrated EY approach is particularly important in the delivery of high-quality multinational audits, which can span nearly every country in the world.